greatexpectationslabs/ge_tutorials/ge_dbt_airflow_tutorial/README.md

 The purpose of this tutorial is to show how the individual components work together.
 Therefore, the Airflow setuo and the dbt DAG are kept fairly trivial, but hopefully realistic.

-This repo contains two Airflow DAGs of this data pipeline:
+This tutorial directory contains two Airflow DAGs of this data pipeline:
 * before Great Expectations was added - in `ge_tutorials_dag_without_great_expectations.py`
 * after Great Expectations was added - in `airflow/ge_tutorials_dag_with_great_expectations.py`